Laser Eye Surgery

 Cataracts are cloudy patches that form on the lens of the eye, reducing vision and impacting overall quality of life.
 They can have various causes and often grow over time.
-In order for the eye maintain normal vision, cataracts must be removed.
-This is often done by replacing the effected lens with an artificial one.

-Are cataracts causes by ageing?
+Are cataracts causes by aging?

 Cataracts can affect people of all ages, but they do often increase with age.
 Most people will develop some level of cataract density by the time they reach old age, but not necessarily to a level that will have any significant impact on their vision.